rgibert/rgibert.github.io/_docs/resume.md

   - Provided technical leadership to DNA’s Platform Engineering Big Data team.
   - Managed day-to-day workload assignments and prioritization of the DNA Platform Engineering Big Data team.
   - Led RBC's EDL 2.0 platform design and build leveraging Cloudera Data Platform (CDP) Private Cloud Base.
-    - Defined new worker types to more optimally target capacity needs while continuing to meet application performanc  e requirements and to provide more flexibility for future cluster expansion.
+    - Defined new worker types to more optimally target capacity needs while continuing to meet application performance requirements and to provide more flexibility for future cluster expansion.
     - Worked with the Enterprise Data Architecture team to create all architecture and design artifacts.
     - Worked with RBC's enterprise security teams to ensure alignment with enterprise standards and requirements.
     - Positioned the new platform to provide additional capabilities to better meet RBC's future needs.